eneserdo/RGB-to-IR-Translation-with-GAN/README.md

 python train.py -i $dataset_directory
 ```

-Note that for resumption of the training:
+Note that for resumption of the training, use the following command

 ```
 python train.py -i $dataset_directory -ce $epoch_number_to_continue